JackDca/Mailpilewiki/FAQ-Interface-&-Usability-Design.md

 ### I do not want automatically grouped conversations.
 I cannot track this way.
 Does your program do that too?

 The conversations are threaded, but we are considering if we will change that in the future.

+### I love your mail client do you know its cpanel ready?

+We are currently quite far from having a cpanel, but we plan to have it in the future.
+At the moment we are working hard on our Beta which is planned for this summer.